Supported Slurm Model

 x-slurm.submit_args | Raw #SBATCH ... lines for site-specific flags such as mail settings, reservations, or other submit-time options |

-services.<name>.x-slurm.extra_srun_args | Raw srun arguments for site-specific launch flags such as MPI or exclusivity settings |
+services.<name>.x-slurm.extra_srun_args | Raw srun arguments for site-specific launch flags such as exclusivity settings |

 | Existing reservations | Joining an already-created reservation through raw submit args is supported as pass-through |